 Here’s how to reply a query letter for misconduct

 - Begin by understanding the message communicated in the query letter.
 What is it about?
-Is it about something that you are aware about or unaware of?
-If you are aware about it, was it intentional or circumstances forced you to?
+Is it about something that you are aware of or unaware of?
+If you are aware of it, was it intentional or circumstances forced you to?
 Read the query letter, acknowledging the tone used by your boss.
 This will help know the best way to reply to the query letter.
 This step applies to how to reply a query letter at your workplace following any kind of misconduct.

 - The next step is to analyze what you will write.
 Remember, your job is at stake for misconduct.
 Therefore, you do not want to use a tone, words or explanation that will give our boss more reasons to have a bad perception about you.
 Preferably, you can write your points down before you compose the final draft.
 For instance, when writing a reply to query for negligence of duty, you can think of the factors that led to such a malpractice and how you can phrase your ideas so that the apology is genuine.